 The museum has it now, it’s been given an identity number to add to the terse labels lodged inside like calling cards (Balenciaga, 10 Avenue George V, Paris.
 ‘72814’ hand written on a tape secreted behind).
 What more can I tell you?
 It’s hung in a white metal cupboard, swathed, motionless, flattened and hemmed in by other Balenciaga dresses that abhor it.
 It’s in an airless and windowless room, at the heart of the museum, without flesh and bone to fill its body.
 Every time it moves location, it will be tracked like a criminal.
 It is a little lost, and the snail tracks of the stain get darker every day.
 Was it Cocteau that dirtied that dress?

-Claire Wilcox is the Senior Fashion Curator at the Victoria & Albert Museum in London.
+Claire Wilcox is the Senior Curator of Fashion at the Victoria & Albert Museum in London, and a Professor in Fashion Curation at the London College of Fashion.

 This article was originally published in Vestoj Issue Two, On Fashion and Magic.